Braid and Strand Camera

 Cameras

-Currently only Basler cameras are supported.
+Currently Basler cameras are best supported.
 We use Basler's Pylon library to access the cameras.

 Trigger box